KolesnikovAndrew/portfolio/README.md

 # portfolio

 My portfolio.
-In this project I used SASS, React JS and Typescript.
+In this project I used SCSS, React JS and Typescript.